Abdus Salam School of Mathematical Sciences: Program overview

 Initially, AS-SMS required an intensive two-year course for all the students admitted.
 The first year is dedicated to basic university mathematics courses, and in the second year, students take more advanced and optional courses in diverse areas of mathematics.
 At the end of their second year, students choose one of the research groups at AS-SMS, which are geometry, algebra, analysis, discrete mathematics, applied mathematics, and stochastic processes.
 The graduation rate at the end of the fifth year was high.
 Students that admitted after 2010 are required to write an MPhil thesis, and the school program formally became an MPhil leading to Ph.D. program.

-On the recommendation of the HEC, starting in 2016 the school discontinue new admission for its MPhil leading to Ph.D. program, and admission to MPhil and Ph.D. programs now requires separate admission examinations.
+On the recommendation of the HEC, starting in 2016 the school discontinued new admissions for its MPhil leading to Ph.D. program, and admission to MPhil and Ph.D. programs now requires separate admission examinations.

 The institution provides free-of-cost education to its students.
 It also provides financial assistance to its students.